 - Capital Gains tax rate 45%

 - Investment income tax rate 45%

 Our attorneys in Republic of China (Taiwan) will guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First, we will review your project and conduct a due diligence check on you to ensure that you are eligible for this visa.

 If required, we will handle the incorporation process of your Taiwanese Company and introduce you to banks in order to open bank accounts.
 We can also provide assistance to find funding for your start-up.

 Once done, we will prepare all the documentation required to apply for an Entrepreneur visa.
 We will send you the application forms, and provide assistance to complete the questionnaires.

-Application shall be submitted to one of Taiwan’s overseas representative offices or to the Ministry of Foreign Affairs (MOFA), which will pass the application on to the Investment Commission, MOEA for examination.
+The application will need to be submitted to one of Taiwan’s overseas representative offices or to the Ministry of Foreign Affairs (MOFA), which will pass the application on to the Investment Commission, MOEA, for examination.

 The application should be processed in a maximum period of 3 months.
 After your application is approved, you will have to visit Taiwan and apply for the Alien Residence Card.